jenslar/geoelan/README.md

 GeoELAN locates and concatenates all clips belonging to the recording session starting with `VIRB0001-1.MP4`/`GH010026.MP4`, then generates an ELAN-file with the resulting audio and video files pre-linked.

 The relevant sub-commands are `virb2eaf`/`gopro2eaf`, depending on camera.
-By specifying any clip in the recording session  via `--video`, the remaining clips (GoPro + VIRB), including the corresponding FIT-file (VIRB), will be automatically located as long as these exist somewhere in the specified input directory (`--indir`).
+By specifying any clip in the recording session  via `--video` (VIRB), or `--gpmf` (GoPro), the remaining clips, including the corresponding FIT-file (VIRB), will be automatically located as long as these exist somewhere in the specified input directory (`--indir`).
 Sub-directories will be searched as well.
 The result, including the corresponding FIT-file for VIRB cameras, will be saved to the specified outout directory (`--outdir`).

 If low-resolution clips (`.GLV`/`.LRV`) are located, a concatenated low-resolution video will be linked in the ELAN-file.
 If not, the concatenated high-resolution video will be linked instead.